-Arthritis is often seen in people aged over 40 years however may affect people of all ages.
+Arthritis is often seen in people over 40, but it can affect anyone.
 The most common cause is wear-and-tear, and as you age, you are more prone to develop arthritis.
-Also, traumatic injuries, fractures and joint dislocation make you more susceptible to develop arthritis.
-Certain types of arthritis are more common in women than men such as thumb arthritis.
+Traumatic injuries, fractures, and joint dislocation also make you more susceptible to arthritis.
+Certain types of arthritis are more common in women than men, such as thumb arthritis.

-Some people have congenital abnormalities of the joints-for example, Perthes’ disease of the hips, that cause early degeneration and subsequently cause osteoarthritis.
+Some people have congenital abnormalities of the joints, such as Perthes’ disease of the hips, that cause early degeneration and subsequently osteoarthritis.

 THE MOST COMMON TYPES OF ARTHRITIS: